braxtoncuneo/parallel/src/shape/intro.md

 ## Chapter Premise

-As we discussed in the [intro chapter](../intro/why.md), the effects of parallelism depend upon the nature of the thing being parallelized.
+As we discussed in the [groundwork chapter](../intro/laws.md), the effects of parallelism depend upon the nature of the thing being parallelized.
 For example, both **Amdahl's Law** and **Gustafson's Law** model programs in terms of parallel and serial portions, one which experiences perfect speedup from parallelism, and another which experiences no speedup.

 In the real world, not all programs can be sliced neatly into such clean portions with such idealized properties.
 Consider the following: